bitrise-io/devcenter/docs/getting-started/create-your-first-app-on-bitrise.md

 ### Copy the public key Bitrise generated

-Copy the __public key__ to your provider's account (*not* as a deployment key).
+If you use other repos for your build, you have to copy the __public key__ and __register it as an account SSH key__ on your git hosting service (*not* as a deployment key).
-You can use this option if you don't have admin rights to the repo, or if the repository is not hosted on GitHub, Bitbucket or GitLab.com.

-Choose this option also if you use submodules and want to use the same SSH key for multiple repositories.
+You can also use this option if you don't have admin rights to the repo, or if the repository is not hosted on GitHub, Bitbucket or GitLab.com or if you use submodules and want to use the same SSH key for multiple repositories.
 If you use submodules or private Cocoapods, use this guide: [Adding projects with submodules](/faq/adding-projects-with-submodules/)

 ### Use your own keypair

-You can paste your existing SSH __private key__ to the text area on the bottom of this section.
+You can paste your existing SSH __private key__ on Add own SSH tab.
 __Make sure it is an RSA private key without a passphrase,__ otherwise you won't be able to use it on Bitrise.